An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Introduction

-\paragraph*{Acknowledgements:} The author would like to thank Andr\'as Stipsicz for all the conversations about Legendrian invariants and Heegaard Floer homology, which were vital for the birth of this paper, and Irena Matkovi\v{c} for her help in understanding contact topology.
-The author also wants to thank Peter Ozsv\'ath for giving me the opportunity to spend a semester at Princeton University, where most of the content of this paper was developed.
+\paragraph*{Acknowledgements:} The author would like to thank Andr\'as Stipsicz for all the conversations about Legendrian invariants and Heegaard Floer homology, which were vital for the birth of this paper, Stefan Friedl for helping to formalize the statement of Theorem \ref{teo:main}, and Irena Matkovi\v{c} for her help in understanding contact topology.
+In addition, the author wants to thank Peter Ozsv\'ath for giving me the opportunity to spend a semester at Princeton University, where most of the content of this paper was developed.
+The author also thanks the anonymous referees for their suggestions.

 The author is supported by the ERC Grant LDTBud from the Alfr\'ed R\'enyi Institute of Mathematics and a Full Tuition Waiver for a Doctoral program at Central European University.